PHOTO CREDIT: EVA MUELLER

 is pumped to rock out with the American Idiot family!
 Proud graduate of the BA Theatre program at Penn State.
 Favorite roles: Spelling Bee (Barfee), Loves Labour’s Lost (Costard).
 He’d like to thank his family and friends, Carnahan Casting, Avalon Artists Group and everyone at PSU.
 We Are!

 is thrilled to make his national tour debut!
 He is a graduate of UC Irvine’s BFA program and his favorite roles include: The Wild Party (Oscar), Our Town (George Gibbs), All Shook Up (Ensemble).
 Special thanks to Clear Talent Group and Worklight Productions, and the whole Idiot team!
-Love to Friends, Family and Rose Ouellette.
+Thanks to family and friends for the support. @seanvgarner

 is stoked to be joining the cast of American Idiot!
 National Tour: Shrek the Musical (Baby Bear, u/s Fiona).
 Tampa, FL native with a BA in English Literature, FSU.
 Love and gratitude to the incredible Granell clan, friends, and the Idiot team for their unfaltering support.